-Interest expense increased by \$0.5 million during the year ended December 31, 2022 as compared to 2021, primarily due to the write off of debt issuance costs of \$0.4 million related to the Wells Fargo credit agreement that we terminated in October 2022, and an increase of \$0.3 million related to the outstanding Term Loan of \$24.4 million under our credit agreement with Cadence Bank (see Note 12 in the Notes to Consolidated Financial Statements for further information.
+Interest expense increased by \$0.5 million during the year ended December 31, 2022 as compared to 2021, primarily due to the write off of debt issuance costs of \$0.4 million related to the Wells Fargo credit agreement that we terminated in October 2022, and an increase of \$0.3 million related to the outstanding Term Loan under our Credit Agreement.
+We entered into the Credit Agreement with Cadence Bank in October 2022 and used the proceeds from the Term Loan to partially fund the repurchase of shares from KSA Industries, Inc. ("KSA") and certain of its affiliates on October 31, 2022 (see Note 10 in the Notes to Consolidated Financial Statements for further information).